Inheritance Law

 2. Bank Accounts

-- Certificate of inheritance,
+- The certificate of inheritance,

-- Inheritance and transfer tax receipt,
+- The inheritance and transfer tax receipt,

 3. Company Share Transfer

-If deceased held shares in Turkish companies:
+If the deceased held shares in Turkish companies:

-4. Vehicle and Other Assets
+4. Vehicles and Other Assets

 Inheritance and Transfer Tax